Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Effects of disorder on the NHSE SSH model

+which assigns opposite signs to the two sublattices $a$ and $b$ in each unit cell.
+Here, $|G_{2N}^{\rm eff}\rangle$ denotes the collective ground state of the effective NH SSH chain with $N$ unit cells, corresponding to $2N$ effective atomic sites.
+This operator satisfies the chiral-symmetry condition $\{S_{\rm ch},H_{\rm OBC}\}=0$.
+The flattened Hamiltonian is then constructed as $Q=\mathbb{I}-2P$, where $P=\sum_{x\in\rm occ}|\psi_x^R\rangle\langle\psi_x^L|$ is the biorthogonal projector onto the occupied subspace.
+The real-space winding number $\nu_o$ is obtained from the trace of the chiral displacement operator~\cite{PhysRevLett.113.046802,PhysRevLett.123.246801},

-where $X$ is the coordinate operator and $[Q,X]$ encodes the topological correlations between the unit cells.
-The trace $\rm Tr'$ is restricted to a bulk window $N'=L-2l_1$ to eliminate finite-size edge effects, where $l_1$ represents the boundary cutoff length.
-Finally, to evaluate the stability of topological quantization against noise, the disorder-averaged winding number is calculated over an ensemble of $N_s$ realizations~\cite{PhysRevLett.113.046802,zhang2020non}:
+where $X$ is the coordinate operator and $[Q,X]$ encodes the spatial topological correlations between unit cells.
+The restricted trace $\mathrm{Tr}'$ is evaluated over a bulk window of length $N'=L-2l'$, excluding $l'$ sites near each boundary to suppress finite-size edge effects.

-A value of $1-\nu\approx0$ indicates that the topological quantization is robust against the level of noise introduced, whereas a significant deviation suggests a breakdown of the topological protection.
-Crucially, unlike momentum space invariants that strictly require translational symmetry, this real-space formulation is universally applicable.
-It remains a strictly well-defined and quantized topological invariant regardless of the boundary conditions, making it suitable for characterizing both the ideal periodic lattice and the disordered systems where translational invariance is explicitly broken.
+In realistic Rydberg-atom experiments, structural and control imperfections are unavoidable, including laser phase disorder, Rabi-frequency fluctuations, and position disorder.
+To characterize the response over multiple experimental realizations, we calculate the ensemble-averaged winding number over $N_s$ independent disorder configurations~\cite{PhysRevLett.123.246801,zhang2020non}:

+A value of $1-\nu\approx0$ indicates that the topological phase remains robust against the applied perturbations.
+This real-space invariant remains well-defined for finite systems under OBCs and provides a suitable diagnostic of topology in the presence of disorder~\cite{zhang2020non}.
+Unless otherwise specified, the parameters used in the following disorder analyses are the same as those in Figs.~\ref{fig1}--\ref{fig4}.